-- (6).
-Goods to which the non-application of the simplified tariff rate for the total quantity of taxable goods was requested by the cargo owner when the import declaration was made
+(6).
+Goods to which the non-application of the simplified tariff rate for the total quantity of dutiable goods was requested by the cargo owner when the import declaration was made

-- ② Goods whose taxable price exceeds 5 million won per unit or per set
+② Goods their dutiable value exceeds 5 million won per unit or per set

-Applying a lower tax rate with the approval of the head of the customs office when goods with different tax rates (basic, provisional, tariff rate under agreement, flexible, etc.) when the goods are going to be used for the use of lower tax rate
+Upon the approval of the Head of a customs office, a lower tariff rate may be applied when goods with different tax rates (basic, provisional, tariff rate under an agreement, flexible, etc.) when the goods are to be used for the purpose of the lower tax rate